knarf7112/knarf7112.github.io/resume-en.md

 # Knock Yang (楊世嘉)

-I am currently work at Contibit Co., Ltd is the front-end engineer.
-Use Vue3 and Pinia to develop platform requirements.
-Assist integrate Onfido SDK to platform for personal identity verification.

-At Hippo Information Co., Ltd is the back-end engineer.
+At Hippo Information Co., Ltd is the full-stack engineer.
 Assist the platform to develop file download related react components and scrolling components.
 Use NestJS to develop API service and Laravel to develop integration service between API and third-party API service.